Wood vs. Steel: Why prefab timber is winning on the Indian coastline

 The dry construction means the wood is never exposed to coastal humidity during the framing process, preventing built-in issues with mould and moisture.
 Prefab timber houses can also be made dried-in – which is just industry-speak for making something watertight – in a matter of days rather than the months typically taken by RCC/steel constructions, which means the window of vulnerability to coastal weather is drastically reduced.

-No one wants a concrete jungle on the coastline.
-In its place, we are seeing the growing demand for high-tech, factory-built timber sanctuaries that are more sustainable, more durable, and – frankly – easier to secure permits for.
+The concrete jungle of the coastline is fading.
+In its place, we are seeing the popularity of high-tech, factory-built timber sanctuaries that are more sustainable, more durable, and – frankly – easier to secure permits for.

 That’s good news for the environment – and for your coastal vacation home.
 You don’t need to fight the environment with rigid steel or concrete constructions.
 Lean into the precision and resilience of prefabwood and enjoy the benefits.